Daniel-Peretz/LuxuryCouponsWeb/README.md

 ## Installations 🔧

-I've used VSC for the development environment,.\
+I've used VSC for the development environment, https://code.visualstudio.com/
-https://code.visualstudio.com/

-and MySQL Workbench for DB: user name: root, password: 12345678..\
+and MySQL Workbench for DB: user name: root, password: 12345678. https://www.mysql.com/downloads/
-https://www.mysql.com/downloads/

-If you want to use the code properly and execute functions, .\
-go to LuxuryCouponsBackend and run the server side also.
+If you want to use the code properly and execute functions, go to LuxuryCouponsBackend and run the server side also.

 ## Run Scripts 👩🏻‍💻